simonrenauld/ServerSetup/README.md

 - AIX: A proprietary operating system developed by IBM for its Power Systems hardware.
 - HP-UX: A proprietary operating system developed by HP for its Itanium-based servers.

-### 1.2.
-Virtualization Platform

-Proxmox VE is a free, open-source virtualization platform for Linux.
-It uses KVM, a powerful hypervisor, and offers a web-based management interface.
-You can create VMs and containers, manage storage, and ensure high availability.

-- KVM-based virtualization: Leveraging the efficient and high-performance KVM hypervisor, Proxmox VE allows you to create and run virtual machines (VMs) directly on your physical hardware.
-- Web-based management: The user-friendly web interface provides a centralized dashboard for managing all your virtualized environments, including VMs, containers, and storage.
-- Container support: In addition to VMs, Proxmox VE supports LXC (Linux Containers) for running lightweight, isolated applications within a single operating system kernel.
-- Storage management: The platform offers tools for managing various storage types, including local disks, iSCSI, NFS, and Ceph, ensuring efficient data storage and retrieval.
-- High availability: Proxmox VE includes features like clustering and HA (High Availability) to ensure continuous operation and minimize downtime.
-- API integration: The platform provides a RESTful API, allowing for automation and integration with other systems.

 #### 1.2.1 Software and Services